 Reduce language barriers

 You are reaching a new customer base which may mean that your company website needs to be translated into a different language.
-Hiring a translation agency to translate and localise all of your product descriptions and text that appears on your products may also mean that you need to redesign your products to make them more suitable for your new customer base.
+Hiring a translation agency like Eloquent Agency to translate and localise all of your product descriptions and text that appears on your products may also mean that you need to redesign your products to make them more suitable for your new customer base.

 Culturally considerate marketing